This morning, while going through my DNA matches, I came across a match who had these people within their tree:

 Many who have taken a test with one company also choose to take a test with another company.

 One of the tests which is useful to take for family history purposes is called the “autosomnal DNA” test.
-Different companies will obviously market their own products differently.
+There are other dna tests available, which are not necessarily heavily marketed towards those researching their family trees.

 23 and me is a company which also tests for certain traits and potential risk factors for various health conditions, however, you can easily opt out of receiving your “health reports” by ticking a box on their website.
-As you can see from the screenshot below, they also provide a geographic genetic composition results section for those who test with them.
+As you can see from the screenshot below, they also provide an estimate of how neanderthal you are.
+This screenshot highlights the Ancestry section of my reports, which i’m most interested in.

 While Family Tree DNA is another provider of DNA test services.
 I uploaded my Ancestry DNA results to FTDNA, which you can do free of charge.
 Although haven’t yet made any confirmed matches through that website.
 Their services, however, do seem very professional.
 This is a screenshot as an example of how matches will appear.
 (I’ve scrubbed out some of the personally identifiable information here)